-To achieve these goals, we propose three "prediction" algorithms that predict: the next charging opportunity, the call time requirements of the user over a period of time (assuming that telephony is the most critical application), and the "discharge speedup factor" of the set of non-crucial applications running.
+To achieve these goals, we propose three "prediction" algorithms for: the next charging opportunity, the call time requirements of the user over a period of time (assuming that telephony is the most critical application), and the "discharge speedup factor" of the set of non-crucial applications running.

-We present CABMAN's system design (Section 3) followed by an evaluation of the system using real devices and real traces of human mobile phone activity (Section 4), followed by related work (Section 5) and conclusions (Section 6).
+In what follows, we present CABMAN's system design (Section 3) followed by an evaluation of the system using real devices and real traces of human mobile phone activity (Section 4), followed by related work (Section 5) and conclusions (Section 7).